 A fun and free downloadable activity

 Update 1: Wow!
 We’re honored that the Mental Health Checkup & Toolkit has been repurposed on the Cincinnati Children’s Hospital blog.
 Dr Sara wrote a different post for parents and professionals that describes the cognitive behavioral therapy approach behind the toolkit: Teaching Kids CBT Coping Tools During COVID-19.
 Our publisher, Magination Press, also adapted the Mental Health Checkup & Toolkit.
 Thanks to the American Psychological Association for sharing.
 And thanks to many others who adapted our post… Together we’ve reached over 250k people and more — we’ve lost count.

 Mental health is your first line of defense

 Believe it or not, your mental health is your first line of defense to staying healthy!
-When stressful times occur, like now — who would have ever guessed that words like coronavirus, COVID-19 or pandemic would become part of our daily vocabulary? — it’s just as important to make sure we are feeling good emotionally as it is physically.
-One scientifically proven way to boost the immune function is by thinking and acting optimistically.
+When stressful times occur, like now — who would have ever guessed that words like coronavirus, COVID-19, or pandemic would become part of our daily vocabulary? — it’s just as important to make sure we are feeling good emotionally as it is physically.
+One scientifically proven way to boost immune function is by thinking and acting optimistically.
 Yes!
 In other words, dreaming and setting life goals can be good for your health.

-With this Mental Health Checkup & Toolkit you can homeschool your family in an optimistic mental health strategy that will not only teach them how to manage their stress and stay physically healthy but get them excited about their futures.
+With this Mental Health Checkup & Toolkit, you can homeschool your family in an optimistic mental health strategy that will not only teach them how to manage their stress and stay physically healthy but also get them excited about their futures.
 Before we begin learning about the toolkit, let’s talk a little bit about the stress response.